 After high school, she continued dancing in college, at the University of North Carolina at Greensboro and graduated with a BFA in dance performance and choreography.
 There, she trained with teachers such as Jan Van Dyke, BJ Sullivan, Duane Cyrus, John Gamble, Robin Gee, Jen Guy, Eluza Santos, Amy Love Beasley, Madeleine Reber, Amy Ginsburg, Nikki Juralewicz, Karla Finger Coghill, Brad Parquette, and many others.
 Her choreography was performed and adjudicated at the American College Dance Festival and in multiple UNCG student concerts throughout her four years.
 She studied and trained for two summers at ADF (American Dance Festival) for two summers and trained with many teachers, such as Gerri Houlihan, Ishmael Houston-Jones, Pam Pietro, David Brick, Yvonne Meyers, Ruth Andrien, Paul Matteson, Stuart Singer, Gwen Welliver, and others.
 She was also accepted into the Martha Graham Winter Intensive her senior year and studied under Marianne Bachman and Ellen Graff.

 Upon graduation from UNCG in 2010 with a BFA in Dance Performance and Choreography and a minor in Business, Miss Kay moved to Atlanta to teach and perform.
 While teaching at numerous studios in the area, she performed professionally with Gathering Wild Dance Company, SIDEWAYS Contemporary Dance Company, Ellisorous Rex and the Dance Machine, and Zoetic Dance Company.

 She eventually moved back to North Carolina with her husband, Colin to plant some roots.
 They had their daughter, Adelaide in August 2017.
 Kay has a love of dance, children, and teaching, and wants to help develop everyone’s love of dance.
-She is beyond excited about PDC, and can’t wait to see it grow.
+She is beyond excited about PDC, and can’t wait to see it continue to grow.